marijnh/Eloquent-JavaScript/17_canvas.md

-The calls to `Math.max` and `Math.min` ensure that the viewport does not end up showing space outside of the level. `Math.max(x, 0)` makes sure the resulting number is not less than zero. `Math.min`, similarly, guarantees that a value stays below a given bound.
+The calls to `Math.max` and `Math.min` ensure that the viewport does not end up showing space outside of the level. `Math.max(x, 0)` makes sure the resulting number is not less than zero. `Math.min` similarly guarantees that a value stays below a given bound.

 When ((clearing)) the display, we'll use a slightly different ((color)) depending on whether the game is won (brighter) or lost